kitnil/awesome/README.md

 - [checkmake](https://github.com/mrtazz/checkmake) - experimental linter/analyzer for Makefiles
 - [iptables-tracer](https://github.com/x-way/iptables-tracer) - Insert trace-points into the running configuration to observe the path of packets through the iptables chains.
 - [mig](https://github.com/mozilla/mig) - Distributed & real time digital forensics at the speed of the cloud
-- [sampler](https://github.com/sqshq/sampler) - A tool for shell commands execution, visualization and alerting.
+- [sampler](https://github.com/sqshq/sampler) - Tool for shell commands execution, visualization and alerting.
 Configured with a simple YAML file.
 - [lisp-in-go](https://github.com/nukata/lisp-in-go) - A Common Lisp-like Lisp-1 in Go with TCO and partially hygienic macros
 - [bettercap](https://github.com/bettercap/bettercap) - The Swiss Army knife for 802.11, BLE and Ethernet networks reconnaissance and MITM attacks.
 - [minio](https://github.com/minio/minio) - MinIO is a high performance object storage server compatible with Amazon S3 APIs